BishrGhalil/BishrGhalil/README.md

 ### Hey 👋🏻.
 <br />

 I'm Beshr Ghalil, A Computer Science student from Syria.
 My passion for software lies with dreaming up ideas and making them come true.
-I am interested in, write about, and develop (open source) software solutions using C, Python, Bash and other technologies.
+I am interested in and develop (open source) software solutions using C, Python, Bash and other technologies.

 I learned a lot from the open-source community and I love how collaboration and knowledge sharing happened through open-source.